kjel20/Final-Project-Tic-Tac-Toe/readme.md

 python final_project.py
 ```

+This should be run by opening git bash in the project folder.
 On launch, you'll be prompted to start a new game, load a saved game, or exit.

 ---